joesuf4/home/README.md

 ```

 My employer has me on a top-of-the-line Dell Precision 5550 i9 w/8 cores,
 which presents as 16 CPU to WSL/Linux.
-Only WSL kernel builds, and broad
+Only WSL kernel builds, `eks report
-pffxg.sh searches, light up the fans (for 2-3 min tops).
-I've had it with
+global . -n 1000` and broad `pffxg.sh` searches, light up the fans (for 2-3
-"*.min.{js,css} as text-file" greps, so pffxg.conf excludes them all.
+min tops).
+I've had it with "*.min.{js,css} as text-file" greps, so `pffxg.conf`
+excludes them all.

 ### Emacs Interface